kollokollo/MQTT-Hyperdash/CONTRIBUTING.md

 More things left to do:
 =======================
 - test the thing and find more bugs,
-- Optimize a bit more, improve performance,
+- optimize a bit more, improve performance,
-- The WINDOWS-Version needs more work,
+- the WINDOWS-version needs more work,
-- work on the sound system,
+- work on the sound system, invent a cool SOUND element,
 - documentation needs more work,
 - translate the user manual into other languares (german, french,...)
 - port it to apple ipad/iphone,